Logitech Combo Touch

 It has a different feel compared to the Apple keyboard in terms of usage environment.
 But couldn’t it also protect the Apple Pencil?

 While it’s an unavoidable aspect, the Combo Touch also has a few drawbacks.
-Unlike the Apple keyboard, the Combo Touch has a major drawback – it needs space for both the keyboard and the iPad, making it unsuitable for very cramped spaces.
-With the previous Apple keyboard, users could simply place the iPad on their lap with no inconvenience because it was positioned on top of the keyboard.
-However, with this one, although you can still place it on your lap, it feels unnatural.
+The biggest drawback is that unlike the Apple keyboard, it requires space for both the keyboard and the iPad, so it can’t be used in very cramped spaces.
+With the previous Apple keyboard, the iPad was positioned on top of the keyboard, so you could simply place it on your lap without any inconvenience.
+However, with this one, although you can still place it on your lap, it feels a bit unnatural.
 In fact, it seems like people with smaller thighs might have trouble using it.

-Another downside is that while the detachable keyboard feature is convenient, the connection point of the keyboard feels loose because of the need for detachment.
+Another downside is that while the detachable keyboard feature is convenient, the connection point of the keyboard feels a bit loose due to the need for detachment.
 It makes me wonder how it would have been if there were hinges or some way to secure it in place.
-As part of that, when using it, if you leave a bit of space at the end instead of placing the entire keyboard flat on the surface, the keyboard lifts slightly.
+As part of that, when using it, if you leave a bit of space at the end instead of placing the entire keyboard flat on the surface, the keyboard tends to lift slightly.

-The Combo Touch is heavier compared to the Apple keyboard.
+On the other hand, the Combo Touch is somewhat heavier compared to the Apple keyboard.
 I would say it feels about as heavy as a MacBook Air.
 People who dislike carrying heavy items would probably find it cumbersome to carry this keyboard around as well.
 However, this aspect is something that needs to be considered to some extent.
 The weight is mainly in the part that wraps around the iPad, rather than the keyboard itself.
-So, one can consider it as using it with the feeling of having bought an iPad protective case.
-It certainly seems like it would provide excellent protection… The consolation is that since you can detach the keyboard, there’s no need to always carry it around heavily.
+So, it can be seen as using it with the feeling of having bought an iPad protective case.
+It certainly seems like it would provide good protection… The consolation is that since the keyboard can be detached, there’s no need to always carry it around heavily.

 While there are some downsides, there aren’t many keyboards as good as this Combo Touch.